code-corps/code-corps-api/docs/INSTALLING.md

 ### Verify it worked

-Point your browser (or make a direct request) to `http://api.localhost:49235/users`.
+Point your browser (or make a direct request) to `http://api.lvh.me:49235/users` (`lvh.me` resolves itself and all subdomains to your `localhost` accordingly).
 You'll get the following response (although you might have data if you seeded the database):

 ```json
 {